ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     PDF only: Remove potentially sensitive data from the PDF.
 This function is inspired by the similar "Sanitize" function in Adobe Acrobat products.
 The process is configurable by a number of options.

     :arg bool attachedFiles: Search for 'FileAttachment' annotations and remove the file content.
     :arg bool cleanPages: Remove any comments from page painting sources.
-If this option is set to *False*, then this is also done for *hidden_text* and *redactions*.
+If this option is set to *false*, then this is also done for *hidden_text* and *redactions*.
     :arg bool embeddedFiles: Remove embedded files.
     :arg bool hiddenText: Remove OCRed text and invisible text [#f7]_.
     :arg bool javascript: Remove JavaScript sources.